Arborvitae/Geoshape/docs/mapinfo.rst

 #.
 Select :guilabel:`Download Data Layers`

 #.
-Select the layer(s) that you want to download individually OR click on :guilabel`Start downloading this map`
+Select the layer(s) that you want to download individually OR click on :guilabel:`Start downloading this map`

    .. figure:: img/en_startdownloadmap.png